 His life of boxing has introduced him to some of the worlds boxing legends.
 He has had the pleasure of interviewing some great names who fought Muhammad Ali; Henry Cooper, Joe Bugner, Smoking Joe Frazier, Brian London, Ken Norton, Leon Spinks, Larry Holmes, Karl Mildenberger Ernie Shavers, George Chuvalo and Jurgen Blin.
 He has also spent time interviewing Mike Tyson, Evander Holyfield, Tony TNT Tucker, Tim Witherspoon, Frank Bruno, Joe Calzaghe, Ricky Hatton, David Haye, Carl Froch, Chris Eubanks, Nigel Benn, Steve Collins, Michael Watson, Sugar Ray Leonard, Tommy Hearnes, Marvin Hagler, Roberto Duran, Alan Minter, Billy Walker, Jake La Motta,Billy Joe Saunders, James DeGale, Barry McGuigan, and the list goes on futher.

 Jason has a vast majority of experience ranging from his career as an ABA boxing tutor and club coach, to being a qualified ABA ringside official and a ABA Child Protection welfare officer.
-Alongside running W.B.C he is a boxing reporter for 2 Midlands based newspaper; The Irish Harp and The Coleshill Post.
-He currently is a boxing and ring sports MC, a professional referee, boxing trainer and corner man qualified in essential first aid, under the M.B.C.
+He currently is a boxing and ring sports MC, a professional referee, boxercise coach and corner man qualified in essential first aid.
 His refereeing career has just broken the 28 000 round mark and he isn’t looking to stop anytime soon.